 ELIGIBLE EXHIBITION FORMATS

-Frameline43 will exhibit all films via DCP.
+For theatrical screenings, Frameline47 will exhibit all films via DCP.
+For streaming screenings, we will reach out with format specifications.
 All non-English language entries must have English subtitles.

 ROUGH CUTS & WORKS-IN-PROGRESS

-All FilmFreeway submissions will be marked "In Consideration" once payment, entry forms, and a DVD or online link of the film have all been received.
-If you would like hardcopy notification of receipt of your entry, please include a self addressed stamped postcard with your DVD entry.
-Entrants will be notified of festival selections by the end of April 2019.
+All FilmFreeway submissions will be marked "In Consideration" once payment, entry forms, and an online link of the film have all been received.
+Entrants will be notified of festival selections in early May 2023.